What we do

 As these pictures show, when the charity was founded, the 'Manual' was a huge ring binder containing the available information on HIV and AIDS.
 Produced at a time when there was lots of hysteria and little reliable information, it was an important, evidence-based, reference point for professionals as well as people diagnosed with HIV and AIDS.

-Since then, aidsmap’s users have grown and diversified within the UK and worldwide, and our resources have developed and evolved over the years to reflect the changing epidemic, developments in treatment and care and the changing information needs of people living with and working in HIV all over the world.
+Since then, aidsmap’s users have grown and diversified within the UK and worldwide, and its resources have developed and evolved over the years to reflect the changing epidemic, developments in treatment and care and the changing information needs of people living with and working in HIV all over the world.
 Peter Scott's vision has been central to the development of aidsmap.

-Although those weighty ringbinders are now tucked away in the aidsmap archive, the Manuals are an important part of our charity's history.
+Although those weighty ringbinders are now tucked away in the aidsmap archive, the Manuals are an important part of the charity's history.
 The 'essence' of this approach to delivering HIV and AIDS information is reflected through our day-to-day work, providing calm, reliable, authoritative, independent information to anyone who needs it.